ttntm/ttntm/src/blog/17-vue-cloudinary.md

 This makes sure that reactivity works properly in case of a recipe being created without an image first and that image being added later on - unlikely, but just in case.
 For more details, please have a look at this resource: {% ext "guide/reactivity", "https://vuejs.org/v2/guide/reactivity.html" %}

-Careful when sending your data off to your database: the parent component/s should check whether or not the image was actually uploaded (i.e. also use the RegEx used in the image uploader's computed `isUploaded` property) - otherwise you'll write the whole image `data:` returned by the File Reader API into your database.
+Careful when sending your data off to your database: the parent component/s should check whether the image was actually uploaded (i.e. also use the RegEx used in the image uploader's computed `isUploaded` property) - otherwise you'll write the whole image `data:` returned by the File Reader API into your database.

 ## Conclusion